 Know Before You Go

 If you go on E67 turn to Pušalotas (road 2904) in front of Pumpėnai village.
-Follow the road and before bridge over the river turn left to Lavėnai.
-Follow the road through the village and then after few kilometers you will se the chapel on your right.
+Follow the road and before the bridge over the river turn left to Lavėnai.
+Follow the road through the village and then after few kilometers, you will see the chapel on your right.